Jahnavi180204/README/README.md

 # Connect with Me

-Let's Connect and Share Insights! you can fine Me www.linkedin.com/in/jahnavi-chintakrindhi
+Let's Connect and Share Insights! you can find Me www.linkedin.com/in/jahnavi-chintakrindhi

 # Projects